moualek-adlene/DelphiConcurrent/README.md

 </p>

 <p>
-	The running Delphi example available in the GitHub repository handles some advanced topics like how to automatically react to a DEADLOCK.
-We can for example, not just fill a log file or show a message on the screen but also release any previously locked resources (unlock them) to -at least- restore those resources to others threads (look at the implementation of the procedure <b>TDeadLockTester.Execute</b> in the <b>ThreadsUnit.pas</b> for that).
+	The running Delphi example available in the <b>GitHub</b> repository handles some advanced topics like how to automatically react to a DEADLOCK.
+We can for example, not just fill a log file or show a message on the screen but also release any previously locked resources (unlock them) to -at least- restore those resources to the other threads (look at the implementation of the procedure <b>TDeadLockTester.Execute</b> in the <b>ThreadsUnit.pas</b> for that).
 </p>

 <p>
-	<h3>DelphiConcurrent Exceptions Classes :</h3>
+	<h3>DelphiConcurrent Exception Classes :</h3>
 	All the <em>DelphiConcurrent</em> exception classes derive from the <b>TDCException</b> class.</br>
 	We distinguish the following exceptions :</br>
 	<p>
 		1- <b>TDCDeadLockException</b> :</br>
-		The <em>DelphiConcurrent</em> API will throws this kind of exception whenever the <b>global lock order</b> is not respected.
+		The <em>DelphiConcurrent</em> API will throw this kind of exception whenever the <b>global lock order</b> is not respected.
 Programmers involved in a project managed with the <em>DelphiConcurrent</em> API must lock the shared resources following their <b>creation order</b> in memory.
-Which means that if the Resource <b>1</b> is created before the Resource <b>2</b> in memory than every thread which need to work on both resources at the same time must lock the Resource <b>1</b> before the Resource <b>2</b> and not the reverse.
+Which means that if a Resource <b>1</b> is created before a Resource <b>2</b> in memory than every thread which need to work on both resources at the same time must lock the Resource <b>1</b> before the Resource <b>2</b> and not the reverse.
 	</p>
 	<p>
 		2- <b>TDCRemainingLocksException</b> :</br>
-		Before a <b>TDCLocalExecContext</b> is destroyed, it will check that there is <b>no remaining active locks</b> and will throws this kind of exception if the problem is detected.
+		Before a <b>TDCLocalExecContext</b> is destroyed, it will check that there is <b>no remaining active locks</b> and will throw this kind of exception if the problem is detected.
 	</p>
 	<p>
 		3- <b>TDCBadUnlockSequenceException</b> :</br>
-		The <em>DelphiConcurrent</em> API will throws an exception every time the good unlock order is not respected (which is the reverse of the lock order).
+		The <em>DelphiConcurrent</em> API will throw an exception every time the good unlock order is not respected (which is the reverse of the lock order).
 	</p>
 </p>